HomeMusic Industry TrendsHeadkrack Breaks Down the...

 A War of Words Erupts: Kendrick Lamar’s Verse Sparks Diss Track Frenzy

-It all began in April 2024 when Kendrick Lamar collaborated with Future on the track “Like That.”
+It all began in April 2024 when Kendrick Lamar collaborated with <a href="1 on the track "Like That."
 A particular verse in the song was widely interpreted as containing lyrical jabs aimed at Drake.
-Weeks later, Drake responded with a diss track titled “Push Ups,” which not only targeted Kendrick Lamar but also included references to other artists, including J. Cole and Rick Ross.
+Weeks later, Drake responded with a diss track titled "Push Ups," which not only targeted Kendrick Lamar but also included references to other artists, including J. Cole and Rick Ross.

 Drake Responds with “Push Ups,” Targets Multiple Artists